ottogroup/schedoscope/README.md

 ## News

+###### 09/21/2017 - Release 0.9.2

+We have released Version 0.9.2 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+Minor bug fixes.
+Improved Metascope performance by optionally circumventing the Hive Metastore API and accessing the Metastore DB directly.

 ###### 08/17/2017 - Release 0.9.1

 We have released Version 0.9.1 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).